philips-software/logproxy-plugins/README.md

 Plugins are compiled binaries running alongside the main logproxy process which manages the complete lifecycle.
 It detects and loads any plugins found in the search paths.
 The mechanism is based on [Hashicorp's Go plugin system](https://github.com/hashicorp/go-plugin).
+Some use cases for writing a plugin:

+- Dropping verbose or high frequency logs which are not interesting (saving costs)
+- Trigger events (e.g. send an email, call a webhook) when certain patterns in your logs are detected
+- Controlled forwarding of logs to other systems

 ## Plugin interface
 Plugins implement a single method  from the `Filter` interface